lumitry/vela-chat/README.md

 If you get issues loading chats containing code blocks, you should check to make sure you're using `npm` and not `pnpm`.
 PNPM has issues with codemirror in this repo.
 See [issue #1](https://github.com/lumitry/sensible-ui/issues/1) for more details.

 Additionally, don't mind the name.
 I'm bad at naming things so this is the best I could come up with lol, no shade to the maintainer or contributors!
-There's a reason I'm building on top of their awesome work, after all. 😄
+There's a reason I'm building on top of their awesome work, after all. 😄 (see also: [issue #9](https://github.com/lumitry/sensible-ui/issues/4))

 # Original README